Keeping children safe in our schools

 If it is about another child:

-- discuss the matter with Designated Safeguarding Lead, Helen Currie (Head Teacher), or
+- discuss the matter with Designated Safeguarding Lead, Helen Currie (Executive Head teacher), or

 at Church Hill:

 - with a Deputy Designated Safeguarding Leader: Pat English (in term time), Rockena Muirhead (2 year olds) or Sarah Tansley (in Playscheme)

 - with a Deputy Designated Safeguarding Leader: Nalinee Sabaroche or Margaret Rees (in term time), Amanda Nwaiwu (during Playscheme)

 If your concern is about a member of staff:

 - talk to Helen Currie or at Church Hill Pat English (Senior Teacher) and at Low Hall, Nalinee Sabaroche, (Senior Teacher) or Margaret Rees (SENDCo)